Learn how to become a mortgage loan officer in California, choose mortgage license courses, and get an NMLS license.

 Yes!
 All of OnlineEd's courses are taken online.
 Most of the course can be taken on your own schedule, but we also have regular times to meet with a live instructor.

-The Nationwide Mortgage Licensing System handles mortgage license applications on behalf of individual state agencies.
+The Nationwide Multistate Licensing System handles mortgage license applications on behalf of individual state agencies.
 Each state issues its own licenses to do mortgage business inside the state.
 You can get a mortgage license by taking required pre-license education, passing a licensing exam, and applying for a state mortgage license through the NMLS website.